How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 • What is the size of your property?
 Your property size can help justify your Airbnb cleaning fee, especially for bigger listings.

 • Who are your target guests?
 Marketing your Airbnb property to backpackers may get an entirely different response than a high-end, luxury stay.
-A target audience with a bigger budget can be more accepting of higher costs.
-Keep your ideal guest in mind when deciding on a fee for your listing.

 • Are you hiring a professional cleaning team?
 This will dramatically affect your cleaning costs and, therefore, your fee.